fbpx

 The pelvic floor muscles include all the musculature and connective tissues that support organs in your pelvis.
 These include but aren’t limited to your bladder, bowel, and reproductive organs.

 Every human on Earth – regardless of gender and regardless of child-bearing status – has a pelvic floor.
-Perhaps the easiest way to think about your pelvic floor is to imagine a sling.Your pelvic floor musculature holds all these organs in their proper places while also simultaneously supporting your bodily functions – anything that occurs in the lower half of your body, such as urination, defecation, or intercourse.
+The easiest way to think about your pelvic floor is to imagine a sling.Your pelvic floor musculature holds all these organs in their proper places while simultaneously supporting your bodily functions.
+Anything that occurs in the lower half of your body, such as urination, defecation, or intercourse is supported by your pelvic floor.

 This cross-section picture below can help you visualize where, exactly, your pelvic floor is situated in your lower abdomen.
 Note the sling-like appearance of the pelvic floor.
 Most people don’t think about their pelvic floor, or even know it exists, until or unless they experience some type of dysfunction, discomfort, or pain.